PointerPioneers/CTFs/LA CTF 2023/Write-ups/crypto ravin-cryptosystem/README.md

 Doing this, we got `phi_n = 996905207436360486995498787815587704556495732409544689330940` and `d = 331272435533348470112882380961103941740259152240948841787833`.
 With this, we can perform RSA decryption using $m \equiv c^d \mod n$, from which we got `m = 736145502400954707780384614530985023141828296658621567180940`.

 Then, we converted this message back to text, but this did not give us the flag we expected to get.
 We checked our approach for mistakes, and we verified some of the numbers we calculated throughout the computation.
-This didn't give us any clarity, so we looked deeper at the code.
+This didn't provide any clarity, so we looked deeper at the Python code.

 ## Approach 2: `fastpow` is not so pow
 Most of the code made sense to us, but there was one exception: the `fastpow` method had a comment in the same 'style' as the description of the challenge.